onzfonz/comp227/src/content/3/en/part3b.md

 port: 80
 ```

-When you visit a website (i.e <http://catwebsites.com>), the browser issues a request to the server on which the webiste (catwebsites.com) is hosted.
+When you visit a website (i.e <https://homestarrunner.com/>), the browser issues a ***request to the server*** on which the website (homestarrunner.com) is hosted.
-The response sent by the server is an HTML file that may contain one or more references to external assets/resources hosted
+The *response sent by the server* is an HTML file that may contain one or more references to external assets/resources hosted
+either on:

-either on the same server that *catwebsites.com* is hosted on or a different website.
+- the same server that *homestarrunner.com* is hosted on
+- a different website.

-When the browser sees reference(s) to a URL in the source HTML, it issues a request.
+When the browser sees reference(s) to a URL in the source HTML, *it issues a request*.
-If the request is issued using the URL that the source HTML was fetched from, then the browser processes the response without any issues.
+If the request is issued using the URL that the source HTML was fetched from, then the browser processes the response without any issues. 😎

-However, if the resource is fetched using a URL that doesn't share the same origin(scheme, host, port) as the source HTML,
+However, *if the resource is fetched **using a URL that doesn't share the same origin(scheme, host, port)** as the source HTML*,
-the browser will have to check the `Access-Control-Allow-origin` response header.
+the browser will have to check the `Access-Control-Allow-origin` response header. 😔

-If it contains `*` or the URL of the source HTML, the browser will process the response, otherwise the browser will refuse to process it and throw an error.
+If it contains a `*` or the URL of the source HTML, the browser will process the response. 😎

+Otherwise the browser will refuse to process it and throw an error. 😭

-The **same-origin policy** is a security mechanism implemented by browsers in order to prevent session hijacking among other security vulnerabilities.
+The **same-origin policy** is a security mechanism implemented by browsers to prevent session hijacking among other security vulnerabilities.

-In order to enable legitimate cross-origin requests (requests to URLs that don't share the same origin),
+To enable legitimate cross-origin requests (requests to URLs that don't share the same origin),
 W3C came up with a mechanism called <strong>CORS</strong>(Cross-Origin Resource Sharing).
 According to [Wikipedia](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing):